Albania

 History

-Albania gained independence from Turkey in August 1894, after the Albanians took inspiration from the Hungarians, Bulgarians, Dalmatians and others who rose up against the Ottoman Empire.
-The Albanians, however, were aided by troops from the Two Sicilies, who saw this as an opportunity to gain a foothold on the Balkans, and not least, to gain access to the newly-discovered and newly-exploited coal, chromium and oil mines.
+Albania gained independence from Turkey in August 1894, after the Albanians took inspiration from their neighbors the Romaioi and Serbs as well as the Magyars, Bulgarians, Dalmatians, and all other Christian groups who rose up against Muslim tyranny.
+The Albanians, however, were aided by troops from the Two Sicilies and their parent crown in Aragon, who saw this as an opportunity to gain a foothold on the Balkan peninsula, and not least, to gain access to the newly-discovered and newly-exploited coal, chromium and oil mines.
 In the following month, September 1894, Albania was proclaimed a protectorate of the Two Sicilies.
 This was the beginning of several waves of Muslims out of Albania and into the safety of the Ottoman Empire.

 During the First Great War, Albania was used as a start-off point for the Duesicilian armies in their fights against Montenegro and Turkey, who still held onto Macedonia and Thrace.